Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 13. Turn bricks into planters

 Plenty of us have a rogue brick or two lying around in the garden.
-If they’re sitting there unused, you could consider using them as planters for your greenery.
+If they’re unused, you could consider using them as planters for your greenery.
 Simply scoop some soil into the brick holes and add in a few small succulents.

-Succulents typically have shallow roots which means they should still be able to thrive in their new home, even though the holes are fairly small.
+Succulents typically have shallow roots, which means they should still be able to thrive in their new home, even though the holes are fairly small.

 The video below will show you how to propagate and plant succulents in bricks.